FMI

 fmi-ls:fmi-ls-name="org.fmi-standard.fmi-ls-ref"

-fmi-ls:fmi-ls-description="Layered Standard providing related files for an FMU.">
+fmi-ls:fmi-ls-description="Layered Standard providing information on related files included in an FMU.">

 <Related type="text/modelica" source="modelica/mymodel.mo" role="model" description="Modelica Model Source"/>